This runbook defines the repeatable process for signing official workflow bundles and verifying signatures in SpecFact CLI.

 2. Replace resources/keys/module-signing-public.pem with new public key.

-3. Re-sign all bundled module manifests with the new private key.
+3. Re-sign all official bundle manifests with the new private key.

 5. Commit public key + re-signed manifests in one change.